Something went wrong

 Short Term Trends

-Dutchess’s overall oil consumption fluctuates each year correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ furnaces need to burn additional oil to maintain a constant interior temperature.
+Dutchess’s overall fuel oil consumption fluctuates each year primarily depending on how cold each winter is.
+As the temperature outside gets more chilly, homes’ heating systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Dutchess was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Dutchess County Average Winter Temperature